Planning Activities for Collaborative Groups

 Conduct planning sessions well ahead of any imminent threat to your safety or security.
 Schedule these planning sessions quarterly, if not monthly, until you have a robust set of emergency plans.
 Practice executing these plans with all members of the collaborative group.

-Consider situations that require evacuation as a function of specific threats.
+1. Consider situations that require evacuation due to specific threats.

-Determine what conditions may allow you to anticipate the need to evacuate instead of relying solely on the analyses of civil authorities.
+2. Determine the conditions that may allow you to anticipate the need to evacuate, rather than relying solely on the analyses of civil authorities.

-Create a packing list for each group or family member, including clothing (selected by season), KN95 masks or equivalent, water, ready-to-use meals, medications, a personal first aid kit, flashlights, communication devices, and power cables or batteries.
+6. Create a packing list for each group or family member, including clothing (selected according to the season), KN95 masks or equivalent, water, ready-to-eat meals, medications, a personal first aid kit, flashlights, communication devices, and power cables or batteries.
 Consider shrinkable rain gear, safety glasses, and a safety helmet.

-Make a ready-to-go backpack for each family or group member, including all elements of the packing list-see resources on item 10.
+7. Create a ready-to-go backpack for each family or group member, including all elements of the packing list (see resources on item 10).

-During an emergency, select the evacuation shelter closest to you but well out of the threat's zone of influence.
-Make sure you can leave your home with enough time to reach your choice of evacuation shelter before the threat arrives in your local area.
+8. During an emergency, select the evacuation shelter closest to you, but well outside the threat's zone of influence.
+Ensure you have enough time to leave your home and reach your chosen evacuation shelter before the threat arrives in your local area.
 Your ability to leave on time depends on the population density of the local area and the roads designated for evacuation routes.
 Consider using these facts in your planning sessions.

-Be ready to evacuate at the first call by civil authorities.
-If evacuation is likely to be necessary to ensure your safety and security, then consider choosing to leave BEFORE civil authorities release a call for mandatory evacuation.
+9. Be ready to evacuate at the first call from civil authorities.
+If evacuation is likely to be necessary to ensure your safety and security, consider leaving before civil authorities issue a call for mandatory evacuation.